 Note: This is the first time I’ve embedded video into my blog–if you have any trouble viewing it, will you let me know?

-This recipe came from the most recent issue of Food and Wine.
-They had a feature called Dixie Deli, profiling Matt and Shelia Neal’s sweet little deli in Carrboro, North Carolina.
-There they make oversized buttermilk biscuit sandwiches with pastrami–and on Saturdays friends, farmers, and locals all line up to start their mornings.
+This recipe came from a Food and Wine feature called Dixie Deli, profiling Matt and Shelia Neal’s sweet little deli in Carrboro, North Carolina.
+There they make oversized buttermilk biscuit sandwiches with pastrami — and on Saturdays friends, farmers, and locals all line up to start their mornings.
 The turning method described below helps evenly distribute the butter, making these biscuits super flaky.
 I’ve added cheddar cheese, and I think any smattering of herbs would dress them up even further.

 Preheat the oven to 475 F and position a rack in the upper third of the oven.

 In a large bowl, whisk the 2 cups of flour with the salt, baking powder, and baking soda.
 Using a pastry blender, cut in the shortening until the mixture resembles course meal.
 Using your fingers (or continuing to use the pastry blender), quickly incorporate the sliced butter, leaving large bits of coated butter (this makes them fluffy).
 Freeze the mixture until very cold, about 15 minutes.

 Stir the buttermilk into the flour mixture until a raggy dough forms.
 Add the cheddar cheese and quickly incorporate with a fork or with your hands.
 Turn the dough out onto a well-floured surface and gather together into a casual ball.
 Press any loose bits of flour into the main ball of dough.